tuftsdev/cs120-vpolyakova/DOM/README.md

-# dom
+# DOM
-Valentina Polyakova notuber, Lab 6
+Valentina Polyakova DOM, Lab 6

 ##### Identify what aspects of the work have been correctly implemented and what have not.
 All aspects of work have been implemented correctly, per lab 6 guidelines